chance-cyphers/pencil-kata/README.md

 ### To build:
 - Clone this repository
-- CD into the project directory and, in a console, enter `./gradlew build` for mac, or `gradlew build` for pc
+- CD into the project directory and, in a console, enter `./gradlew build` for mac, or `.\gradlew build` for pc

 ### To run
 - CD into the `build/libs` directory